 - Heats up the capsule mechanism and spout

-This means the hot water is guaranteed to be at the ideal coffee extracting temperature when it hits the coffee capsule, ensuring maximum flavour is extracted.
+This means the hot water is guaranteed to be at the ideal coffee extracting temperature when it hits the coffee capsule, ensuring maximum flavor is extracted.

 3. Warm up your cup and warm up your senses.

-This not only improves the experience of drinking a warm coffee but also affects the flavour.
+This not only improves the experience of drinking a warm coffee but also affects the flavor.
 Have you ever forgotten about your cuppa, only to come back to a cold brew that tastes nothing as it did 30 minutes ago?
-Well it’s not actually the coffee’s flavour that changes, but rather the way we perceive it to taste.
+Well, it’s not actually the coffee’s flavor that changes, but rather the way we perceive it to taste.

-Bitterness is one of these flavours that is attenuated at high temperatures.
-What this means is at hotter temperatures we can ignore a lot of the bitterness while still getting the aroma and flavour of the coffee!
+Bitterness is one of these flavors that is attenuated at high temperatures.
+What this means is at hotter temperatures we can ignore a lot of the bitterness while still getting the aroma and flavor of the coffee!